mcjojo3/MCraze/README.md

 We overcame the difficulties of losing a dimension in various ways and we tried to stay true to Minecraft throughout.
 Enjoy our "8-bit" 2D version of the game!

-## What's Different

-You can climb trees.
-Trees and planks make good ladders, almost as good as ladders themselves!
-This was neccessary so that you can get around the world in 2D.

 ## Controls

 <table>